Working with JIRA Issues

 Choose the issue type as needed.
 I am going to go with “Bug”.

 Summary: Give your bug a title here.
 When used right, this field can be very successful at transmitting a lot of critical information.
 Some aspects to note here:

 A bug/defect is essentially something that is not right.
 The right way to approach a bug title is to concisely define ‘what’s wrong’.

 An example of a bad title/summary is “There should be an option to clear the contents on the screen”.
 When I read this my initial reaction is going to be – “Okay, there should be- but what’s the problem here?
 Is the option not present at all?
 Or is the options present and not clearing the content?”

 It is also agreed, that when I open this bug and look into it in detail, I am sure I will find the answer to this question.

 However, the emphasis here is to use this “Summary” field in the most efficient manner.
-Therefore, a more apt summary/title would be “The option to clear the contents on the home login page does not clear the fields when clicked.”
+Therefore, a very apt summary/title would be “The option to clear the contents of the home login page does not clear the fields when clicked.”

 In the limited space that this field provides try to write your title in a way that communicates the exact issue without any ambiguity.

 Priority: This field can take one of the following values.

 Component: This list will display the components of the Project.
 Choose appropriately.